jochenvw/2024-hackathon/src/lmgtfu-agent/_results/arm-spec-checker.md

 # Alternative
 - create ARM templates with GitHub Copilot, this will generate the arm template only.
 We would like to validate it against the documentation and use this orchestration in a wider task.

-# Question 1 example
+# Question 1 example: Azure Backup and Azure Files
-Generate for me the ARM template to enable Azure Backup for Azure files storage.
+> Generate for me the ARM template to enable Azure Backup for Azure files storage.

 ## Result